 Autologous cell techniques

 Autologous cell techniques, such as autologous cell implantation (ACI) and matrix-induced autologous chondrocyte implantation (MACI) are therapeutic treatments consisting of two surgeries.
 During the first procedure, healthy hyaline cartilage cells are harvested from the knee.
-These cells are allowed to expand in-vitro and are a few weeks later implanted back into the damaged area during a second surgery.
+These cells are allowed to expand in-vitro in a specialised laboratorium and are thereafter implanted back into the damaged area during a second surgery.
 This technique is still considered somewhat experimental, is expensive and requires long rehabilitation.